 Creating a Community Experience at your Neighbourhood Convenience Store

-Future Group is known for its well-crafted retail experiences in various chains all over the country.
-So when they approached us for recreating EasyDay in keeping with a new shopping format, we jumped at the opportunity.
+Future Group is known for its well-crafted retail experiences at various chains across the country.
+So when they approached us about recreating a new shopping format for Easyday, we seized the opportunity.

-EasyDay was a regular neighbourhood convenience store, with a small-sized self service system.
-It was being turned into an exclusive members-only benefits club, offering a hyperlocal community shopping experience to its customers.
+Easyday was a regular neighbourhood convenience store with a mid-sized self service system.
+It needed to be converted into an exclusive club with ‘Members-only’ privileges, while offering a hyperlocal community shopping experience to its customers.